Electric motor: Bearings

+The rotor is supported by bearings, which allow the rotor to turn on its axis by transferring the force of axial and radial loads from the shaft to the motor housing.

 History

 Early motors

 Before modern electromagnetic motors, experimental motors that worked by electrostatic force were investigated.
 The first electric motors were simple electrostatic devices described in experiments by Scottish monk Andrew Gordon and American experimenter Benjamin Franklin in the 1740s.
 The theoretical principle behind them, Coulomb's law, was discovered but not published, by Henry Cavendish in 1771.
-This law was discovered independently by Charles-Augustin de Coulomb in 1785, who published it so that it is now known with his name.
+This law was discovered independently by Charles-Augustin de Coulomb in 1785, who published it so that it is now known by his name.
 Due to the difficulty of generating the high voltages they required, electrostatic motors were never used for practical purposes.

-The invention of the electrochemical battery by Alessandro Volta in 1799 made possible the production of persistent electric currents.
+The invention of the electrochemical battery by Alessandro Volta in 1799 made the production of persistent electric currents possible.
 Hans Christian Ørsted discovered in 1820 that an electric current creates a magnetic field, which can exert a force on a magnet.
 It only took a few weeks for André-Marie Ampère to develop the first formulation of the electromagnetic interaction and present the Ampère's force law, that described the production of mechanical force by the interaction of an electric current and a magnetic field.

-The first demonstration of the effect with a rotary motion was given by Michael Faraday on 3 September 1821 in the basement of the Royal Institution.
+Michael Faraday gave the first demonstration of the effect with a rotary motion on 3 September 1821 in the basement of the Royal Institution.
 A free-hanging wire was dipped into a pool of mercury, on which a permanent magnet (PM) was placed.
 When a current was passed through the wire, the wire rotated around the magnet, showing that the current gave rise to a close circular magnetic field around the wire.
 Faraday published the results of his discovery in the Quarterly Journal of Science, and sent copies of his paper along with pocket-sized models of his device to colleagues around the world so they could also witness the phenomenon of electromagnetic rotations.
 This motor is often demonstrated in physics experiments, substituting brine for (toxic) mercury.
 Barlow's wheel was an early refinement to this Faraday demonstration, although these and similar homopolar motors remained unsuited to practical application until late in the century.

 In 1827, Hungarian physicist Ányos Jedlik started experimenting with electromagnetic coils.
 After Jedlik solved the technical problems of continuous rotation with the invention of the commutator, he called his early devices "electromagnetic self-rotors".
 Although they were used only for teaching, in 1828 Jedlik demonstrated the first device to contain the three main components of practical DC motors: the stator, rotor and commutator.
 The device employed no permanent magnets, as the magnetic fields of both the stationary and revolving components were produced solely by the currents flowing through their windings.